There are a handful of things that I would say I am full-fledged, die-hard fan of. One of the ones at the top of the list is easily Harry Potter.

 Of course, once we receive that permission, once we see the validity in the belief, it becomes possible for us to truly own it, like Ron did.

 Ron was lucky to have someone in his life who was able to give him the validation he needed, but in most situations, a little slight of hand and a simple placebo isn’t going to do the trick.

-There is, at the end of the day, only one person that can give any of us the validation they need to maintain the beliefs that will carry them to success.
+There is, at the end of the day, only one person that can give any of us the validation we need to maintain the beliefs that will carry us to success.

 That person is you.

 While Harry and Ron’s example illustrate our need for permission to believe in ourselves, they don’t unearth any magical (yes, I chose that word intentionally ;)) solution.